brownfield-bridge/so-what-now-what/README.md

 .
 ├── README.md
 ├── LICENSE                       # CC-BY 4.0
+├── issue-01/                     # Issue 1: The Strategy Stress-Test
-├── issues/
+└── issues/
-│   └── 00-synthesizer/           # Issue 0: The Synthesizer (Sun 14 June 2026)
+    ├── 00-synthesizer/           # Issue 0: The Synthesizer
-│       ├── README.md             # what ships with this issue
-│       ├── prompt.md             # paste-and-run prompt
-│       ├── one-pager.png         # visual framework
-│       ├── cowork-recipe/        # hands-off, no code
-│       ├── claude-code-recipe/   # full control, command line
-│       └── starter-template/     # Google Apps Script workflow files
-├── skills/                       # cumulative SKILL.md library (populated as Canon Verdict / Native Systems issues ship) └── scaffolds/                    # anchor-issue project scaffolds (populated ~4 times per year)
+    ├── 02-context-base/          # Issue 2: The Context Base
+    ├── 03-portfolio-map/         # Issue 3: The AI Portfolio Map
+    ├── 04-agent-kit/             # Issue 4: Build your own AI manager
+    ├── 05-commitment-register/   # Issue 5: The Commitment Register
+    └── 06-independence-test/     # Issue 6: The Independence Test
 ```

+Issue 1 sits at the top level rather than under `issues/`, for historical reasons.
+Its link
+has been in circulation since it shipped, so it stays where it is.

 ## Per-issue folder

-Each issue has its own folder under `issues/`.
-Browse the one for the issue you want, or clone the whole repo to keep your library updated.
+Each issue has its own folder with a README saying what ships with it and how to run it.
+Browse
+the one for the issue you want, or clone the whole repo to keep your library updated.

 ## Skills

+Several issues ship a `SKILL.md` alongside their other files.
+Drop one into your local skills
-Each Canon Verdict and Native Systems format issue ships a `SKILL.md` that installs into Cowork or Claude Code and accumulates into a reader-side context library.
-Drop files from `skills/` into your local skills directory; they auto-trigger on the right questions.
+directory for Cowork or Claude Code and it auto-triggers on the right questions.
+They live inside
+their own issue folder rather than in a central library, so you take only the ones you want.

 ## License